rootwork/rootwork.org/hugo/content/blog/2007-10-11/index.md

 [social ties](https://www.worldcat.org/title/race-rebels-culture-politics-and-the-black-working-class/oclc/925010414&referer=brief_results 'Robin D.G.
 Kelley: Race Rebels'), and fears of
-[postmodern atomization](https://www.worldcat.org/title/bowling-alone-the-collapse-and-revival-of-american-community/oclc/1225886940&referer=brief_results 'Robert Putnam: Bowling Alone') aside, twenty-first century movements won’t be any different.
+[postmodern atomization](https://www.worldcat.org/title/bowling-alone-the-collapse-and-revival-of-american-community/oclc/1225886940&referer=brief_results 'Robert Putnam: Bowling Alone') aside, twenty-first century movements won't be any different.

 When I
-[first started writing about this](https://web.archive.org/web/20080618234425/http://www.idealware.org/articles/social_networking_genocide.php), however, I explained an important requirement for engagement in the social web to succeed — and this is still true for us today:
+[first started writing about this](https://web.archive.org/web/20080618234425/http://www.idealware.org/articles/social_networking_genocide.php), however, I explained an important requirement for engagement in the social web to succeed -- and this is still true for us today:

-> There’s a mentality shift required to fully engage with social networking and
+> There's a mentality shift required to fully engage with social networking and
 > community content sites: sometimes, you have to let go.
-It’s true that someone
+It's true that someone
 > could start posting pictures on Flickr of irrelevant things and tag them
-> “antigenocide,” or that some of our biggest fans hosting the YouTube video on
+> "antigenocide," or that some of our biggest fans hosting the YouTube video on
 > MySpace might have profiles that would make some of our donors cringe.
 >
-> Perhaps even more significantly, it’s possible that some of the people who
+> Perhaps even more significantly, it's possible that some of the people who
 > encounter us on these sites never make it to our main website, never sign up
 > for a newsletter, never complete an action, and never make a donation.
 >